US lists wolverine as threatened species, citing climate change

 But the wolverine listing makes exceptions on an interim basis for mortality caused by "incidental trapping," research activities or forest management designed to reduce wildfire risks.

-As implemented, the wolverine listing gives the Fish and Wildlife Service one year to designate critical habitat where commercial activities will be restricted in order to further the animal's recovery.
+As implemented, the wolverine listing gives the government one year to designate critical habitat where commercial activities will be restricted to further the animal's recovery.

+Noah Greenwald, an endangered species program director for the conservation group Center for Biological Diversity, said the final listing marks an improvement over the original 2013 proposal, which would have allowed for broader exceptions and had ruled out critical habitat protections as climate change was considered the species' overriding threat.

 (Reporting by Steve Gorman in Los Angeles; Editing by Sandra Maler)